 And, now to the $64,000 question: Is machine translation about to replace the human translator?

 Who better to answer this question than Apoorv Saxena, Global Head of AI at Google?
 In his lecture, Apoorv spoke of the challenges currently facing Google Translate.
 It turns out that there are some things that no machine, no matter how advanced or sophisticated, can do perfectly.
 One example is gender – feminine and masculine.
 The machine doesn’t always distinguish between genders and must sometimes determine – in a very sexist way, I have to say – that doctors are male and nurses are female.
 Even when it is a question of images, the machine doesn’t always identify sex correctly.
 The example Apoorv used in his lecture was that of painter Frieda Kahlo whose famous unibrow seems to have confused some of Google’s algorithms.

 “So what are you saying?”
 I asked Apoorv after the lecture, when I had the chance to talk to him privately: “Should I worry about my job or can I relax?”
-“It’s always good to relax,” he smiled, “though machine translation is making huge leaps in improvement all the time.
+“It’s always good to relax,” he smiled, “though machine translation is making huge leaps and is improving all the time.
 Even so, I don’t think it’s ever going to fully replace human translation.
-The emerging trend is machine translation, with human post editing.
-In other words, at the end of the day, a human translator needs to review the translation, check it, fix it, enhance it.
+The emerging trend is machine translation, with human editing.
+In other words, at the end of the day, a human translator needs to review the translation, check it, fix it and enhance it.
 The final OK has to be human.”